mayukhdeep12/DockerPractice/README.md

 8. Docker Images
     - In Docker, everything is based on Images.
 An image is a combination of a file system and parameters.
     - docker run hello-world
-        -- Docker command is specific and tells the Docker program on the Operating System that something needs to be done -- run command is used to mention that we want to create an instance of an image, which is then called a container -- "hello-world" represents the image from which the container is made.
+        a.
+Docker command is specific and tells the Docker program on the Operating System that something needs to be done
+        b. run command is used to mention that we want to create an instance of an image, which is then called a container
+        c. "hello-world" represents the image from which the container is made.

 9. docker run -it centos /bin/bash
 -> centos is the name of the image we want to download from Docker Hub